Dr. Hannah Ahlheim

 For the re:work fellowship she will be working on her project entitled, “Servicing a Racial Regime: Johannesburg and Baltimore women shop assistants and the politics of ‘publics’, 1940s – 1970s”, based on over seven years of archival and interview research in the US and SA.
 This project seeks to centre a comparative study of two segregated cities around women’s labour for how we understand everyday political spaces.
 The project examines how women’s (racialised) labour has been regulated both formally in law and discursively through hegemonic notions of respectability in the two places.
 It tracks differences in the constitution of political publics in shops and city streets.
 The labour of service focuses attention on the articulations of class and race, life-cycle and home life, affect and culture, market and the workplace, and capital and state relations.
 Specifically, the project details such sites as the semi-publics of lifts, the relation of the law to private property and retail spaces, the transnational connections of retailers and their constitutive roles within urban space, and the relationship of white to black women’s labour and politics.
 Time at re:work will be spent working on chapters toward a book length manuscript.

-Kenny, Bridget.
-2017.
-Retail Worker Politics, Race and Consumption in South Africa: Shelved in the Service Economy.
-Basingstoke, UK: Palgrave Macmillan.
+Retail Worker Politics, Race and Consumption in South Africa.
+Shelved in the Service Economy.
+Basingstoke: Palgrave Macmillan, forthcoming.

-Kenny, Bridget.
-2016.
-“Affect and the State: Precarious Workers, the Law and the Promise of Friendship”.
-In Ties that Bind: Race and the Politics of Friendship in South Africa, S. Walsh and J. Soske (eds.).
-Johannesburg: Wits University Press, pp. 166-191.
+‘Affect and the State.
+Precarious Workers, the Law and the Promise of Friendship’.
+In Ties That Bind.
+Race and the Politics of Friendship in South Africa, edited by Shannon Walsh and Jon Soske, 166–91.
+Johannesburg: Wits University Press, 2016.

 Dr. Tim Kerig

 Universität Leipzig, Germany